안녕하세요. 토미입니다.

 As I mentioned at the beginning, in the oppa, eonni culture, younger people have to show more respect to older people.

-In other words, older people often take initiatives in making decisions, and younger people only can accept and follow them.
+In other words, older people often take the initiative in making decisions, and younger people can only accept and follow them.

-Another case is at your workplace, when you are discussing an important thing with your colleague, who is older than you.
+Another case is at your workplace when discussing an important thing with your older colleague.

-You have a good idea, so you share your thoughts with the colleague.
+You have a good idea, so share your thoughts with your colleagues.

-Then, when he or she does not agree on what you say and you still try to persuade him to adopt your proposal, denying their opinion, it will lead to an unfortunate consequence in your relationship.
+Then, when he or she does not agree with what you say, and you still try to persuade him to adopt your proposal, denying their opinion will lead to an unfortunate consequence in your relationship.

-The colleague will get upset and no matter how great ideas you have, if your senior member does not agree, your opinion will not be accepted.
+The colleague will get upset, and no matter how great your ideas are, your opinion will not be accepted if your senior member disagrees.

-This is sometimes impeding innovation in some way, compared to Western countries where people exchange opinions much more casually.
+This sometimes impedes innovation, compared to Western countries, where people exchange opinions more casually.

-In this way, older people take initiatives in conversations and younger people’s opinions could be readily overlooked.
+In this way, older people take initiative in conversations, and younger people’s opinions could be readily overlooked.

-Negative sides: Younger one has to serve elders during the meals
+Negative sides: The younger one has to serve the elders during meals

-There is another downside about the culture where age is a big deal in social situations.
+There is another downside to the culture where age is a big deal in social situations.

-As I mentioned earlier, when it comes to having a meal together, the older person will pay for your meal, which sounds attractive for the younger one.
+As I mentioned earlier, when it comes to having a meal together, the older person will pay for your meal, which sounds attractive to the younger one.

-However, always becoming the younger one in your community and being treated by your seniors will not be as good as you think it is.
+However, always becoming the younger one in your community and being treated by your seniors will not be as good as you think.

-Actually, there are a lot of things you are expected to do while eating, especially when eating Samgyeopsal, grilled pork belly, with a glass of soju at a Korean BBQ restaurant.
+You are expected to do many things while eating, especially when eating Samgyeopsal, grilled pork belly, and a glass of soju at a Korean BBQ restaurant.

-Seniors are busy talking about stories they want to tell you or something which they think will be useful and helpful for you.
+Seniors are busy talking about stories they want to tell you or something they think will be valuable and helpful.

-So, it is preferable for you to voluntarily prepare the meal so that they can concentrate on talking about what they want and also will feel respected.
+So, it is preferable for you to voluntarily prepare the meal so they can concentrate on talking about what they want and feel respected.

-Sometimes, they would give out the portions to you to make sure you are eating well, but most of the time, you should be responsible to serve them to show your appreciation.
+Sometimes, they would give out the portions to you to ensure you are eating well, but most of the time, you should be responsible for serving them to show appreciation.

 Secondly, you should keep an eye on the senior’s glass all the time.

-In Korea, it is considered rude or not attentive to let others’ glass empty for a while.
+In Korea, it is considered rude or unattentive to let others’ glasses be empty for a while.

-So, if you did not keep the senior’s glass filled, they would think that you are there just for the meal and not paying enough attention to the host.
+So, if you did not keep the seniors’ glasses filled, they would think you were there just for the meal and not paying enough attention to the host.

-Therefore, carefully observe the speed at which they drink soju up and make sure the glass is immediately filled again.
+Therefore, carefully observe the speed at which they drink soju and ensure the glass is immediately filled again.

-Moreover, Korea is famous for its drinking culture, and when your senior offers you one more glass of alcohol, it is the manner to just accept and drink it up with gratitude.
+Moreover, Korea is famous for its drinking culture, and when your senior offers you one more glass of alcohol, it is the manner to accept and drink it with gratitude.

 Besides that, there are more etiquettes you need to keep in mind when being with your seniors.

-It is good to spend some time with your seniors, but the supposed relaxing dinner time could become something nervous and uncomfortable where age matters.
+Spending time with your seniors is good, but the supposed relaxing dinner time could become nervous and uncomfortable where age matters.

 Summary

-As you learned from these examples above, the oppa, eonni, nuna or hyeong culture affects a lot on how Korean people in different ages communicate with each other.
+As you learned from these examples above, the oppa, eonni, nuna, or hyeong culture significantly affects how Korean people of different ages communicate.

-The concept of social relationship or social hierarchy, which is strongly affected by Confucianism, emerges as their inflexible way of thinking, consciously or unconsciously, having traditionally existed in Korea.
+The concept of social relationship or hierarchy, which Confucianism strongly affects, emerges as their inflexible way of thinking, consciously or unconsciously, having traditionally existed in Korea.

 After looking through these positive and negative sides of the culture, what opinion do you have?

-Whether you like it or not, it is interesting to get to know several aspects of one culture.
+Whether you like it or not, getting to know several aspects of one culture is fascinating.

-If you are interested, I recommend that you visit Korea or watch Korean dramas to find more interesting characteristics of the culture.
+If you are interested, I recommend visiting Korea or watching Korean dramas to find more interesting characteristics of the culture.

 그럼 오늘도 행복 가득, 웃음 가득한 하루 되세요! 한국어 화이팅, 화이팅, 화이팅!!